 Mosteiro dos Jerónimos

-This UNESCO-listed monastery (since 1983) is a must-see, and the most important monument in the Belém area.
-Commissioned by King Dom Manuel I, the Monastery of the Hieronymites is a symbol of the Portuguese Discoveries, and of Vasco da Gama’s pioneering sea voyage to India in 1498.
+The Jerónimos Monastery is a UNESCO-listed site since 1983, and the most important monument in the Belém area.
+Commissioned by King Dom Manuel I, it is a symbol of the Portuguese Discoveries, and of Vasco da Gama’s pioneering sea voyage to India in 1498.

 Torre de Belém

-Built to serve as a fortress, and part of the Rio Tejo defense system, the Tower is another of Lisbon’s symbols, and a UNESCO-listed monument.
+Built to serve as a fortress, and part of the River Tejo defense system, the Tower of Belém is another of Lisbon’s symbols, and a UNESCO-listed monument.
 Despite its function, however, it fired only once in 1579, before becoming a State prison under the Spanish occupation.
 The artificial lake that puts the tower inside the water dates from 1983.

 There are usually long queues to see the Torre de Belém as only a limited number of people are allowed inside the tower at any one time.
 To beat the crowds, either buy a combined ticket that includes the Mosteiro dos Jerónimos and gives you access to a speedy entrance lane, or go there early in the morning or during lunchtime.